dreadpiratebrown/dungeon-divers/README.md

 - Monster drops for quests need some sort of animation
 - 10 is too many for quests?
 - Can't show quests by level range, you might level out of quests that are in progress
+- When you teleport out and then re-enter the dungeon, where should you start?

 Test play: too much gold.
 Cost steps for items too small.
 Too many treasure encounters.
 Leveling is too fast.